PuruVJ/neodrag/packages/svelte/README.md

 **Default Value**: `undefined`

 CSS Selector of an element inside the parent node(on which `use:draggable` is applied).
+Can be an element too.
 If it is provided, Only clicking and dragging on this element will allow the parent to drag, anywhere else on the parent won't work.

 ```svelte
 <div use:draggable={{ handle: '.handle' }}>